-Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2021-22 Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)
+Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2022-23 Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)

-Coursework Format Due date & marks Coursework activity #3: Project proposal one-page report Individual Report, PDF format.
-16:00, Frida (week 6) Identify an interesting engineering problem that can be addressed using an embedded system developed using the concepts, theory, techniques, and tools covered in this course.
-Non-anonymously marked.
-[5%] Learning objectives: After successfully completing this exercise, students should be able to: Identify an interesting and important engineering challenge that can be solved using a combination of embedded sensing, embedded computation, and possibly displays and communication.
-Present a clear list of design objectives for solving the engineering challenge using an embedded system.
-Coursework activity #4: Power measurement using TI INA219 I2C device exercise Individual.
-16:00, Friday (week 7) Obtain hands-on experience writing a device driver in C for an I2C peripheral, using the FRDMKL05 ARM board and the TI INA219 daughterboard from the course hardware kit.
-Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions. Î. Learning objective: Non-anonymously marked.
+Coursework Format Due date & marks Coursework activity #2: OLED display control over SPI exercise Individual.
+16:00, Frida 2023 Obtain hands-on experience writing a device driver in C for an SPI peripheral, using the FRDMKL03 ARM board and the OLED display from the course hardware kit.
+Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions.
+Learning objective: After successfully completing this exercise, students should be able to: non-anonymously marked Read a datasheet for an unfamiliar embedded hardware component such as an SPI peripheral and write a device driver in C to interface with the peripheral.
+Coursework activity #3: Power measurement using TI INA219 I2C device exercise Individual.
+16:00, Frida 2023 Obtain hands-on experience writing a device driver in C for an I2C peripheral, using the FRDMKL05 ARM board and the TI INA219 daughterboard from the course hardware kit.
+Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions.
+[20%] Learning objective: Non-anonymously marked.
 After successfully completing this exercise, students should be able to: Read a datasheet for an unfamiliar embedded hardware component such as an I2C peripheral and write a device driver in C to interface with the peripheral.
-Coursework activity #5: Project concept, design, implementation, and final report Individual report, source files, binaries, video demonstration at final feedback session 16:00, Frida (Lent Term) Present the problem addressed, approach employed, system implemented, and system evaluation.
+Coursework activity #4: Project concept, design, implementation, and final report Individual report, source files, binaries, video demonstration at final feedback session 16:00, Frida 2023 Present the problem addressed, approach employed, system implemented, and system evaluation.
 (Microsoft Teams).
-[35%] Learning objectives: Non-anonymously marked.
-After successfully completing the final project, students should be able to: Identify an interesting and important engineering challenge that can be solved using a combination of embedded sensing, embedded computation, and possibly displays and communication.
-Design an embedded computing system that address the engineering challenge.
-Prototype an embedded system design using a combination of sensors, microcontrollers, communication, displays, or FPGAs using the tools provided in the course kit, and potentially design a custom PCB implementing the design.
-Quantitatively evaluate an embedded sensing and computation
+[40%] Learning objectives: Non-anonymously marked.
+After successfully completing the final project, students should be able to: Design an embedded computing system that address a specified engineering challenge.
+Prototype an embedded system design using a combination of sensors, microcontrollers, communication, displays, or FPGAs using the tools provided in the course kit.
+Quantitatively evaluate an embedded sensing and computation system in terms of its time efficiency (performance), energy efficiency (battery life), and measurement and data processing accuracy.